New recipes and updates

 METHOD

-1. Put the raisins and sultanas in a mixing bowl or a small zip lock bag.
+2. Place the raisins and sultanas in a mixing bowl or a small zip lock bag.
 Heat up the spirits to almost boiling, pour it into the fruit and mix well.
 Seal the bag or cover the bowl and leave for at least an hour to soak.

-3. Butter and line with parchment a 20cm (8 in.) deep cake tin.
+3. Butter and line with parchment a 20cm (8 inch) deep cake tin.
 Prepare another disc of parchment the size of the tin to place on top of the cake, to stop it from burning.
 Preheat the oven to 150C/300F/gas 2.

 5. Mix the flour with the baking powder, ground almonds, salt and mixed spice and put to one side.